 Many times, there have been both a prior loss and lack of separation from a parent, as in the case of a woman who was overly close with her mother following the death of her father.
 In such cases, the threat of loss is overwhelming.
 She hadn’t finished grieving her father, and hadn’t separated emotionally from her mother.
 This made “letting go” of her marriage nearly impossible.
 She created disputes and obstacles to settlement in order to postpone the divorce, thereby avoiding their grief, feelings of helplessness, emptiness and abandonment.
 Anger can be used to separate, yet on-going fighting is a way of staying in contact.

 Often spouses fluctuate between attachment and separation, sometimes being compliant, then resistant.
 They cannot cooperate without feeling they are giving up a part of themselves.
 For example, everything can be agreed upon but one insignificant item – one piece of art, or custody on Halloween.
 One couple had everything worked out; father would pay for the children’s daycare, named in the agreement.
 When the facility unexpectedly went out of business, he refused to pay for an alternative daycare and instead wanted to take custody.
 This endless struggle for control over every last detail represents the spouses’ last-ditch effort to avoid finality of the marriage and the pain of separation, loss, and abandonment.
 In therapy, spouses can work through their fears of separation and losses.
-They learn to distinguish the earlier trauma from the present and resolve their anger and grief towards their parents and spouses, which helps them to heal and move on.
+They learn to distinguish the earlier trauma from the present and resolve their anger and grief towards their parents and spouses, which helps them to heal, eventually leading to them moving on after divorce.
 To get tips for overcoming the pain of rejection, see “Recovery from Rejection and Breakups.”
 Listen to the seminar, Breakup Recovery.

 Social support is especially important.
 Newly divorced people may not be ready to date or feel uncomfortable dating after married life.
 Creating a single lifestyle takes time.
 For some, they may have never lived alone.
 You may not be used to attending cultural and social events alone or have a companion with whom to go.
 Church and support groups, such as Divorce Anonymous, Parents Without Partners, and New Beginnings all can provide both support and a social network.